montysecurity/InfraHunter/README.md

 ## What do I do?

 1. Search Shodan with the query provided by `-q, --query`
-2. For each IP, submit it to URLScan
+2. For each combination of IP/port/protocol and domain/port/protocol, submit it to URLScan
     - If it has multiple open ports, all ports will be submitted
     - Submits *http* and *https* URLs
-3. Same process for all domains
+    - Same process for all domains
-4. Check URLScan for an image from each submission
-    - For all results that have an image that is not blank, open the URLScan page for that result in the browser (unless `--no-browser` is provided)
+3. For each URLScan
+    - Check to see if the page scanned returned a HTTP OK (200)
+    - Check to see if it has an screenshot of the web page in the URLScan results
+    - Download the image and calculate its SHA256 and delete the image
+    - Check the SHA256 against a list of hashes to exclude (this list is stuff I have deemed non-malicious but plan on making a way to bypass this check) (the list exists because I use this tool to hunt on a schedule)
+    - For each remaining result not excluded by the hash check, return the result

 ## API Rate Limiting